 - High correlation filter – Variables having high correlation are likely to carry the same kind of information.
 Thus, we need not retain both variables.

 - Random forest – We can select a small subset of features to determine which features are most helpful for training the model.

 - Factor analysis – In this method, variables are grouped by their correlations, where the variables of the same group have a high correlation with each other, but a low correlation with the variables of other groups.
 Each group is called a factor.

 - Principal component analysis – In this algorithm, a set of variables is converted to a new set of variables extracted from the original ones.
 The new variables are called Principal Components.
 Each principal component is a linear combination of original variables.

-Question No. 48: Which is your preferred language for machine learning?
+48. Which is your preferred language for machine learning?
 Why?

 Answer: This question depends on your personal experience.
 For example, if you have worked with R, you can say it has a lot of ready-to-use and advanced libraries to perform complex calculations and is a robust language.
 With R Studio, you can visualize data in a better manner.

 On the other hand, if you have extensive experience in Python, you can state some of the advantages of using Python.
 The Python programming language has many libraries explicitly for machine learning, and it is easy to code and understand.

 49. Have you worked with any unsupervised learning algorithm?
 Explain any one.

 Answer: This question is based on your personal experience.
 The interviewer may also ask variations of the same question like explaining any unsupervised learning algorithm or what are unsupervised learning algorithms.